-In today’s fast-paced, hyper-competitive markets, companies must rely more on their R&D initiatives to stay innovative while managing their cost.
+In today’s fast-paced, hyper-competitive markets, companies must rely more on their R&D initiatives to stay innovative while managing their costs.
 The best way for an organization to optimize their R&D activities is by implementing a suitable structure.
 In the case of software development, this process is imperative in ensuring that a product is delivered in a complete state.
 Some organizations want to focus on time-to-market, while others want to leverage internal synergies as much as possible.
 Some prefer a centralized approach to ensure products are consistent and leverage common components while others prefer complete autonomy to the R&D leaders.

-Structure Of An R&D Organization
+Structure of an R&D Organization

 New Feature Implementation Lifecycle

-- Step 3 – Business Decision is made whether to proceed with the implementation of the feature based on the data analysis, alignment with a strategic vision of the company, competition research and whether the feature meets the needs of the existing and new customers
+- Step 3 – Business decision is made whether to proceed with the implementation of the feature based on the data analysis, alignment with a strategic vision of the company, competition research, and whether the feature meets the needs of the existing and new customers.

-- Step 4 – If the business decides that the feature provides value to the customers and the company, the UX designers formulate wireframes, flow charts, mock designs, etc. to communicate preliminary structure and functionality
+- Step 4 – If the business decides that the feature provides value to the customers and the company, the UX designers formulate wireframes, flow charts, mock designs, etc. to communicate preliminary structure and functionality.

-- Step 5 – Final design assets are produced and delivered to engineers
+- Step 5 – Final design assets are produced and delivered to engineers.

-- Step 6 – Different iterations of the software are developed and tested until the product meets its requirements and can be delivered to end-users
+- Step 6 – Different iterations of the software are developed and tested until the product meets its requirements and can be delivered to end-users.

-One of the most important steps in the development of quality software is to ensure that it is meeting its set requirements.
+One of the most important steps in the development of quality software is to ensure that it meets its set requirements.
 Quality assurance (QA) testers focus on this area of the R&D process so that the developed software can be finalized.
 The future of software delivery is dependent on the ways that these teams organize their development and testing initiatives, so it is important that they use the right tools and methodologies for this effort.

 High-Level Organizational R&D Structure

 Some companies find that grouping development and QA together works best for them.
 There is a fine balance that must be considered when organizing a combined structure to ensure that the developers can keep the quality of their software high.
-A structure like this would involve a high level of collaboration between development and QA, where software engineers build the software, ensure the feature is built based on requirements, write the required unit tests and document aspects of feature which were not developer tested.
-While the developers are working on building the feature, the testers start writing automated tests, create test plans, set up test data and systems in parallel.
-Once the feature is pushed to the testing environment, the testers start executing their test plans, do exploratory testing and document all their findings from their evaluation.
+A structure like this would involve a high level of collaboration between development and QA, where software engineers build the software, ensure the feature is built based on requirements, write the required unit tests, and document aspects of feature which were not developer tested.
+While the developers are working on building the feature, the testers start writing automated tests, create test plans, and set up test data and systems in parallel.
+Once the feature is pushed to the testing environment, the testers start executing their test plans, do exploratory testing, and document all the findings from their evaluation.
 This information helps the stakeholders to make informed decisions about their product.

-The Future Of Software Delivery
+The Future of Software Delivery

-Wix is an example of having cross-functional teams working together to ensure high quality.
+Wix is an example of having cross-functional teams work together to ensure high quality.
 The structure that Wix makes use of is a guild structure, where developers are dispersed throughout different teams but belong to their own guild.
 A guild contains groups of developers who are organized based on a feature set of the software product.
-The guilds meet periodically but work mainly with their own teams.
+The guilds meet periodically but work primarily with their own teams.

 This is a relatively new structure, which mixes development and QA together in various groups across the project’s scope.
 This means developers are likely not too involved in the specific QA tasks.